-Paul Hannon (Canada), Mark Hiznay (United States), Jesús Martínez (El Salvador), Camilo Ernesto Serna Villegas (Colombia)
+Paul Hannon (Canada), Mark Hiznay (United States), Jesús Martínez (Chile, El Salvador, Nicaragua, Peru), Camilo Ernesto Serna Villegas (Colombia)

 East and South Asia & the Pacific

-Vidya Abhayagunawardena (Sri Lanka), Purna Shova Chitrakar (Nepal), Denise Coghlan (Cambodia), Raza Shah Khan (Pakistan), Islam Mohammadi (Afghanistan), Yeshua Moser-Puangsuwan (Myanmar/Burma), Jjuya Kim (Korea, South)
+Vidya Abhayagunawardena (Sri Lanka), Hussain Ahmadi (Afghanistan), Purna Shova Chitrakar (Nepal), Raza Shah Khan (Pakistan), Jjuya Kim (Korea, South), Yeshua Moser-Puangsuwan (Myanmar/Burma), Ashutosh Sharma (India)

 Europe, the Caucasus & Central Asia

 Muteber Öğreten (Turkey)

 Ayman Sorour (Algeria, Bahrain, Egypt, Libya, Mauritania, Morocco, Oman, Palestine, Qatar, Saudi Arabis, Tunisia, United Arab Emirates)

 Mamady Gassama (Senegal), Ayman Sorour (Mauritania)